jbmoelker/jquery-style-guide/README.md

 ### How?

-After cloning jQuery from the [public repository](https://github.com/jquery/), run:

-	npm install

-An then:
+Follow the [official documention on creating a custom build](https://github.com/jquery/jquery#what-you-need-to-build-your-own-jquery) to get you setup.

+Then create your own custom build excluding [modules](https://github.com/jquery/jquery#modules) you don't need:

-	grunt custom:-css,-deprecated,-effects,-event/alias,-core/ready,-exports/amd,-css,-css/showHide
+	grunt custom:-css,-css/showHide,-deprecated,-effects,-event/alias,-core/ready,-exports/amd

-This custom build is a example that reflects the guidelines presented.
-Following the guides saves you 17KB (6kb gziped) on your final jquery size.
+This custom build is an example that reflects the guidelines presented.
+Following this guide saves you 17KB (6kb gzipped) on your final jQuery size.

-For more detailed information check the [public repository](https://github.com/jquery/jquery#modules) documentation.

 [↑ back to Table of Contents](#table-of-contents)